maraisabella/dataviz-final-project-group4/README.md

 ## Data Visualization
-- The dashboard will be demonstrated using Google slides.
-The following link directs to the presentation: https://docs.google.com/presentation/d/1t7hnqTvwdebYlNXzeW0B_2L0q2JRRkGE5SaYeAwlZSw/edit?usp=sharing
+- The presentation can be found in in the link below: https://docs.google.com/presentation/d/1t7hnqTvwdebYlNXzeW0B_2L0q2JRRkGE5SaYeAwlZSw/edit?usp=sharing

-- Tableau is used as primary tool for data visualization and dashboard creation.
-The story board for our project can be found at the following link: https://public.tableau.com/profile/andrew.sanchez8518#!/vizhome/Diabetes_Project/DiabetesProject
+- Tableau dashboard can be found at the link below: https://public.tableau.com/profile/andrew.sanchez8518#!/vizhome/Diabetes_Project/DiabetesProject
-- Various plots/stats were generated to analyze the impact on hospital re-admission

-- Plots and visualizations are mainly static in Tableau, however filters are provided to visualize the plots/stats based on parameters of interest.

 - Following is a snapshot of our final storyboard: